ZillerDX/teambuilder_app_65114540240/README_MCP.md

 - Flutter Integration Patterns
 - Security Best Practices

-### Development Team
+### Development
-Created by Tanathon Chanapha 6511454
+Created by Tanathon Chanapha 65114540240

 This document serves as a comprehensive guide for integrating MCP with Flutter applications, providing both theoretical understanding and practical implementation guidance in both English and Thai languages.